jordan-r-b/PythonETL/README.md

 Business problem: Multiple txt files are outputted from devices and sent to a designated folder.
 These files contain strings of numbers representing multiple fields of data.
 String has a set pattern but is not always consistent.
 For example the employee ID number can start at character 13 or 14 depending on the file.
 This requires built in data checking.
 Need to extract data and convert into a flat file for use with a different service.
 Key field in the data needs to be matched with a seperate data source for final field in flat file.
 Final step is to transfer file via SSH onto FTP server for upload with end service (Kronos).

-Steps: Only steps are to designate the file where the raw TXT files will be placed and the username/password of the FTP server.
+Steps: Only steps are to designate where the raw TXT files will be placed and the username/password of the FTP server.

+Final Output: CSV file in below format.

 # India_ETL